-[Note this post has been significantly updated.
+[Note this post is the most popular article ever published on Master Resource.
+It has been now been significantly updated.
 Go here to see the current version.]

 Trying to pin down the arguments of wind promoters is a bit like trying to grab a greased balloon.
 Just when you think you’ve got a handle on it, it morphs into a different shape and escapes your grasp.
 Let’s take a quick highlight review of how things have evolved with wind merchandising.

 1 – Wind energy was abandoned well over a hundred years ago, as even in the late 1800s it was totally inconsistent with our burgeoning, more modern needs for power.
 When we throw the switch, we expect that the lights will go on – 100% of the time.
 It’s not possible for wind energy, by itself, to EVER do this, which is one of the main reasons it was relegated to the dust bin of antiquated technologies (along with such other inadequate energy sources as horse and oxen power).